John Brown (footballer, born 1962): Rangers youths and Clyde

 Brown took over as coach of Rangers' Under-18s in 1997 before moving on to coach the reserve team in 2003, replacing former teammate John McGregor.
 He left the Rangers coaching setup on 27 June 2006, weeks after the appointment of new manager Paul Le Guen.

 Brown was linked with the vacant Clyde job in June 2007, but lost out after the job was given to former Scotland captain Colin Hendry.
-On 21 November 2007, Brown was announced as the new manager of Dumbarton; the following day, however, it emerged that Brown had turned down the post due to personal reasons.
+On 21 November 2007, Brown was announced as the new manager of Dumbarton; the following day, however, it emerged that Brown had turned down the post for personal reasons.

 Brown was appointed Clyde manager on 26 January 2008, succeeding Colin Hendry.
 Brown's first game in charge came in a disappointing 3–1 defeat by Stirling Albion on 2 February 2008.
 He achieved his aim of keeping Clyde in the Scottish First Division via the playoffs and was given a contract until 2011 in December 2008.
 After leading the club to only three wins in 15 games at the start of the 2009–10 season, Brown was sacked on 21 November 2009.

-Brown made an unsuccessful attempt to take control of Rangers from the Sevco consortium, led by Charles Green, in July 2012; earlier he had spoken to the media regarding the problems at the club, and made an passionate speech to a crowd of fellow supporters at the main entrance to Ibrox Stadium.
+Brown made an unsuccessful attempt to take control of Rangers from the Sevco consortium, led by Charles Green, in July 2012; earlier he had spoken to the media regarding the problems at the club, and made a passionate speech to a crowd of fellow supporters at the main entrance to Ibrox Stadium.